Meg Lee Chin: Crunch

+Pigface and Invisible Records

+In 1997, Chin began collaborating with the industrial supergroup Pigface, headed by Martin Atkins of Invisible Records.
+After appearing on Pigface's 1997 LP A New High in Low and their 1999 follow-up, Below the Belt, she released the solo debut Piece and Love on ex-Public Image Ltd, Ministry and Killing Joke drummer Martin Atkins' Invisible Records label.
+As a core member, she toured the US extensively and shared the stage with industrial music notables including Nivek Ogre (Skinny Puppy), Genesis P-Orridge, Chris Connelly (Revolting Cocks), Geordie (Killing Joke), En Esch (KMFDM), Danny Carey (Tool) and Charles Levi (My Life with the Thrill Kill Kult).

+On September 28, 1999, Invisible Records released Chin's debut solo album, Piece and Love.
+Recorded in her Soho, London flat and produced by Martin Atkins, the album achieved critical acclaim on the darkwave, industrial underground scene and was hot-tipped in Billboard magazine's "Heatseaker" section.
+The track "Nutopia", which previously appeared on Pigface's A New High in Low, paints an apocalyptic vision of the future as a twist on Allen Ginsberg's poem "Howl".
+Other tracks have appeared on Showtime's Queer as Folk, Warner Bros.
+Witchblade and Sleeper Cell.
+An album of remixes, titled Junkies and Snakes, was released the following year again on Invisible Records.
+The album includes the remix track "Thing (Critter Fish Mix)".
+KROQ DJ Jed the Fish was a champion of Chin's work and collaborated with her during a recording session.

+Chin left Invisible in 2002 but contributed tracks for Underground, Inc., an Invisible Records subsidiary, that appeared on releases such as the 2004 What's the Word, Volume One compilation, featuring Jello Biafra, Mike Ladd, among others.
+Other works also released on Invisible include remixed covers of Ministry, David Bowie and Dead Kennedys tracks.

 Gearslutz

 In 2002 she built, developed and co-created Gearslutz.
-Gearslutz (now Gearspace) is the largest pro-audio producer and sound engineer's forum on the web.
+Gearslutz is the largest pro-audio producer and sound engineer's forum on the web.
 On 18 June 2010 in the High Court of Justice#Chancery Division in London, England, Chin won a claim against her former business partner Julian Standen.
 After three years where she battled for her right to co-ownership of the Gearslutz business, Judge Master Justice Briggs ruled in Chin's favor for claim #HC07C03181.
 The settlement amount was agreed out of court.

 In 2021, Chin responded to a petition where a group of women made a request for a name change to the site due to accusations of sexism.
 Chin surprised the audio community by revealing that she actually built the site.
 The name has since been changed to Gearspace.
 In response to interest stemming from the name change controversy and in order to provide insight into the injustices of the legal system, Chin created the Gearwarz website.